eosnetworkfoundation/docs/docs/70_quick-start-guides/10_testnet-quick-start-guide/index.md

 ## Prerequisites
 You must have the following prerequisites before uploading and deploying a smart contract:

-1. EOSIO CDT-compiled smart contract files.
+1. Antelope CDT-compiled smart contract files.
     1. The WASM file
     2. The ABI file
 1. Testnet blockchain account with sufficient system resources.
 See the previous section of this guide **Buy and Stake System Resources** for information on staking and unstaking in the Testnet.

 [[info | Info]]
-| For more information on how to build and compile smart contract source files, see the [Hello World Contract](../../../30_getting-started-guide/25_hello-world.md) section on the *EOSIO Developer Portal*.
+| For more information on how to build and compile smart contract source files, see the [Hello World Contract](../../../30_getting-started-guide/25_hello-world.md) section on the *Antelope Developer Portal*.

 ## Upload and Deploy
-Upload and deploy your smart contract on the EOSIO blockchain in a 3-step sequential process.
+Upload and deploy your smart contract on the Antelope blockchain in a 3-step sequential process.

 **Complete the following steps to upload and deploy your smart contract:**